cncf/tag-security/assessments/guide/joint-review.md

  or fixed vulnerabilities for the project (with or without CVE).
 If the project does not have any closed or fixed vulnerabilities use the below text:

-> At the time of the joint evaluation, [project] did not have known security issues with a closed state or any known vulnerabilities that were fixed.
+> At the time of the joint review, [project] did not have known security issues with a closed state or any known vulnerabilities that were fixed.

 ## Hands-on review